 Students enrolled for six or more semester credit hours during the summer semester are designated as full-time students.
 Pell recipients must enroll in at least 12 semester credit hours to receive a full Pell award for a summer semester.
-Students may take no more than 12 semester credit hours during the summer semester without special permission of their advisor and the vice president Student Services or vice president of Academic Affairs.
+Students may take no more than 12 semester credit hours during the summer semester without special permission of their advisor and the vice president Student Services or chief academic officer.
 Students are not permitted to register for more than 14 semester credit hours during the summer semester.